Trains collide in southern Egypt, killing at least 32 - WTMJ

-CAIRO (AP) — Two trains collided on Friday in southern Egypt, causing three passenger cars to flip over, killing 32 people and leaving 66 injured, health authorities said.
+CAIRO (AP) — Two trains collided on Friday in southern Egypt, apparently after someone activated the emergency brakes, killing at least 32 people and leaving at least 66 injured, Egyptian authorities said.

 Egypt’s railway system has a history of badly maintained equipment and poor management.
 Official figures show that 1,793 train accidents took place in 2017 across the country.